nick227/flashcard-client/README.md

 # Flashcard App

-A modern flashcard application for efficient learning and memorization.
+A flashcard application for learning and memorization.

 ## Features